cwindolf/dartsort/README.md

 ### Bug tracker

  - [x] This thing with updown -> standard, then the predicted PTP is flipped.
 What??
+ - [ ] Duplicate spikes.
+They have the same time in the spike index, but they can have different channels there.
+However, the `max_channels` value is the same.
+See indices 55, 56 in single channel NP2.

 ### Notes and questions